VKSWORLD/Restart-Journey/Daily-Logs/Day.md

 🧠 Reflection:
 Felt low for 3 days but came back and did great today.
 Resumed LeetCode 30-day challenge and solved an easy problem too.
 Momentum is restarted.

+## Day 13 – June 7, 2025

+✅ Completed:
+- JS 30-Day Challenge: Day 11 (Add Two Promises)
+- HTML Revision (tags, tables, lists, anchor tags)

+🧠 Reflection:
+Bounced back after a break with a simple but effective study session.
+I’m focusing on showing up and building rhythm again — one small win at a time.